microbecode/zk-languages/leo/README.md

 #### Intermediary format

 The original Leo program is first compiled into an intermediary format.
 In this case, the format is Aleo.
 That's generated in the "build" folder.

-The intermediary format code is public, once deployed to the blockchain.
-An example can be found [here](https://explorer.aleo.org/program/aleoswap06.aleo).

 ### Inputs